DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 Write a C++ program for storing binary number using doubly linked lists.
 Write functions-
 a) To compute 1‘s and 2‘s complement
 b) Add two binary numbers

+Assignment 9:
+A palindrome is a string of character that‘s the same forward and backward.
+Typically, punctuation, capitalization, and spaces are ignored.
+For example, “Poor Dan is in a droop” is a palindrome, as can be seen by examining the characters “poor danisina droop” and observing that they are the same forward and backward.
+One way to check for a palindrome is to reverse the characters in the string and then compare with them the original-in a palindrome, the sequence will be identical.
+Write C++ program with functions-
+a) To print original string followed by reversed string using stack
+b) To check whether given string is palindrome or not